adityagupta-dev07/Decentralized-File-Storage/README.md

 ## 🚀 Project Description

 This project is a decentralized file storage system built using **Soroban smart contracts** on the Stellar network.
-It allows users to securely store file metadata (such as file hash and file name) on-chain, ensuring transparency, ownership, and immutability.
+It enables users to securely store file metadata (such as file hash and file name) on-chain, ensuring transparency, ownership, and immutability.

-Instead of storing actual files on-chain (which is expensive), this system stores **file references (hashes)**, making it efficient and scalable.
-The actual files can be stored on decentralized platforms like IPFS.
+Instead of storing full files on-chain (which is costly), this system stores **file references (hashes)**, making it efficient, scalable, and suitable for real-world decentralized applications.

 ---

 ## ⚙️ What It Does

 * Upload file metadata (file hash + file name)
-* Associate files with the user’s wallet address
+* Link files to a user’s wallet address
 * Retrieve all stored files
-* Retrieve files specific to a user
+* Retrieve files owned by a specific user

 ---

 ## ✨ Features

-* 🔐 **Secure Ownership**: Only the owner can upload their files
+* 🔐 **Ownership Verification**: Only the owner can upload files
-* 📁 **Decentralized Metadata Storage**: File hashes stored on-chain
+* 📁 **On-chain Metadata Storage**
-* 🔍 **Efficient Querying**:
+* 🔍 **Data Retrieval**:

   * Get all files
   * Get files by owner
-* ⚡ **Gas Efficient**: Stores only metadata, not full files
+* ⚡ **Efficient Storage**: Only hashes stored (low cost)
 * 🌐 **IPFS Ready**: Easily integrates with decentralized storage systems

 ---